vojay-dev/pypong/README.md

     main()
 ```

+As you can see, the code has a special element, which is: `if __name__ == '__main__':`.
+Whatever is part of this code block will only be executed when you run this file explicitly with the Python interpreter.

+If you would get rid of the if-clause, the code would still work in our case as expected.
+However if someone includes this file into his project, he would also see the "Hello world" output because Python interprets all code in a file when it is imported and this might be an unexpected behavior.

+The variable `__name__` only contains the text `__name__` when you run the file with Python explicitly so when importing this file, no output would appear.

+That is why you should use this condition to mark the entry point to your application.

-The code should be self explaining.
+The rest of the code should be self explaining.
 Instead of just printing out `Hello world` to stdout, we are calling a function that will do it for us.

 Give it a try and execute the code in your IDE (`Ctrl+Shift+F10`).

-Keep in mind, executing your code like this will use your local Python environment and not the virtualenv managed by Poetry.
+Keep in mind, executing your code like this will use your main Python environment and not the virtual environment managed by Poetry.
+This is not what we want so in the next chapter we will take care of configuring everything accordingly.

-## 5. Configuration
+## Configuration

 Before we continue with the actual project, let us do some preparation to make everything more awesome :-).

-### 5.1.
-Delete test dir

-Let us start with deleting the `tests/` directory as this tutorial will not cover this part.
+### Cleanup files

+We want to keep the project structure clean so let's get rid of files and folders we don't need for this particular project.

+This guide will not cover tests, even though testing is an essential part of software development.
+Therefore we can delete the `tests/` directory for now.

 ```
 rm -rf tests
 ```

-However, keep in mind: tests are important ;-)!

-### 5.2.
-Configure sources root in PyCharm
+### Configure sources root in PyCharm

 In PyCharm, right click on the `pypong/pypong` directory and click on `Mark Directory as -> Sources Root`.

-### 5.3.
-Configure virtualenv in PyCharm
+### Configure virtualenv in PyCharm

 The next step is a bit tricky.
-Poetry uses a virtualenv to run Python.
-We want PyCharm to use the exact same virtualenv when we run code via the IDE.
+Poetry uses a virtual environment to run Python.
+We want PyCharm to use the exact same environment when we run code via the IDE.

-The first step is to find the location of the virutalenv.
-Just execute this command in the terminal within the root directory of your project:
+The first step is to find the location of the virtual environment.
+Execute this command in the terminal within the root directory of your project:

 ```
 poetry show -v